-- · Consumption portal and service catalog
+- Consumption portal and service catalog

-- · Broad workflow and process integration
+- Broad workflow and process integration

-- · Aggregation of anything as a service, including any ASM-based template or ASM action such as scaling and remediation
+- Aggregation of anything as a service, including any ASM-based template or ASM action such as scaling and remediation

-This integration enables unique services not supported by VMware, physical, hybrid physical-virtual, multi-hypervisor, infrastructure scaling, and remediation.
+This integration enables unique services not supported by VMware, physical, hybrid physical-virtual, multi-hypervisor, infrastructure scaling, remediation, and so on.
 The ASM vRO Integration supports vCO and vRO versions 5.5 and 6.0.